piscolomo/reptar/README.md

 }
 ```

-## Set your root
+### Set your root

-You can specify a root for prepend a keyname to your ouput, use the `root` option for that-
+You can specify a root for prepend a keyname to your ouput, use the `root` option for that.

 ```ruby
 UserRep.new(user).to_json(root: :user)